 Fry the Chicken

-Lay chicken breasts away from you in hot oil and cook, flipping every 3-5 minutes, until golden brown and chicken reaches a minimum internal temperature of 165 degrees, 10-14 minutes.
+Lay chicken breasts away from you in hot oil and flip every 3-5 minutes until golden brown and chicken reaches a minimum internal temperature of 165 degrees, 10-14 minutes.

 Transfer chicken to towel-lined plate.
-Rest chicken at least 5 minutes.
+Rest at least 5 minutes.

 Cook the Corn